 In most circumstances, they won’t consider cases if there has been a long delay in bringing the matter to their attention.
 That means you should contact them within 3-months of your last meaningful contact with the NHS if you’d like them to investigate the matter.

 However, it’s important to point out that neither the ICO nor the NHS’ official complaints procedure will lead to compensation being paid.
 Also, you don’t have to have raised an official complaint to sue the NHS.
 The ICO cannot award compensation, but their findings could help you if you decide to seek legal advice about making a claim.

 Our advice is that if 3-months have passed since your last meaningful contact with the NHS, and you’ve decided you want to make a claim, you may wish to discuss your case with one of our solicitors.
 They could raise a case against the NHS without involving the ICO or, they may advise that a complaint is raised so that it’s clear how the breach occurred.

 Once you get in touch, your case will be reviewed for free.
-If it’s accepted, your solicitor will look at what evidence already exists and will explain the best process to follow to try and settle your claims as quickly as possible.
+If it’s accepted, your solicitor will look at what evidence already exists and explain the best process to follow to try and settle your claims as quickly as possible.

 What Can I Claim For In An NHS Data Breach?

 So, now we’ve answered the question, “Can I sue the NHS for a breach of confidentiality?”, what is it that you can claim for if you do decide to ask for compensation.
 Well, the list is quite long but in general can be broken down to:

 - Material damage i.e. money that you’ve lost because of the data breach, such as through identity theft.

 - Non-material damage which can include emotional distress and psychological damage.